DarrenGomez/ExamCreation/README.md

 # My Contribution
 I was the backend for this assignment thus I was responsible for all of the SQL queries and the management of the SQL databases.

+Specifically, I created different functions to do the following:

+1.)
+Check for the login information from a SQL database.
+Because this was for a class, there was no need to salt the password or create any other security functionality.
+I understand the process of password salting and would be confident in applying this in a real world setting.

+2.)
+Adding a question to the question bank of predefined exam questions.

+3.)
+Getting a single question from the question bank by its ID or retrieving the entire question bank for display purposes.

+4.)
+Adding an exam to the appropriate SQL database, storing the selected questions under this exam.

+5.)
+Saving a student's response to an exam question and storing it for grading later on.
+After grading, also saving his score and being able to retrieve his response and his score for display or grading purposes.